 The changes in LBHs behaviour in response to a threat, longer latency and lower arousal, are likely to be adaptive.
 A longer time spent at the foraging site before the feeding onset may allow an individual to thoroughly evaluate the risk-level and so to make adequate foraging decision.
 If a threat is not considered mortal, as it was likely to the case in the present study, the individual initiates foraging despite being threaten, otherwise it might search for another food resource or postpone foraging event.
 Decreased activity (lower arousal) of an individual in the condition of high-risk predation may lower chances of being spotted and so hunted by a predator.
-Indeed, decreased movement activity is expected in the light of the RAH (Lima & Bednekoff, 1999) with some evidence supporting this prediction (e.g. Sih and McCarthy 2002 but see other examples reviewed in (Ferrari et al., 2009)Ferrari et al. 2009).
+Indeed, decreased movement activity is expected in the light of the risk allocation hypothesis (Lima & Bednekoff, 1999) with some evidence supporting this prediction (e.g. Sih and McCarthy 2002 but see other examples reviewed in (Ferrari et al., 2009).
 This prediction may not be fully applicable for the LBHs however, as here, the prey was in a full exposure to the threat (i.e. “already spotted by a predator”).
-Thus an alternative explanation of the lowered arousal in the context of elevated risk could be a cognitive overload associated with the need to evaluate the risk situation, which could, in turn, affect locomotor activity.
-The exploratory behaviour was similar regardless of circumstances, which may be surprising if to assume that less exploratory behaviour would be expected in threatening conditions for the same reasons as for the arousal (Ferrari et al., 2009).
+An alternative explanation of the lowered arousal in the context of elevated risk could be a cognitive overload associated with the need to evaluate the risk situation, which could, in turn, affect locomotor activity.
+The exploratory behaviour was similar regardless of the circumstances, which may be surprising if to assume that less exploratory behaviour would be expected in threatening conditions for the same reasons as for the arousal (Ferrari et al., 2009).
 This lack of differences in the exploratory behaviour between control and experimental conditions could be explained in the context of birds personality (see below).

 Each of the examined behaviours affected foraging efficiency, and in case of the exploratory behaviour the effect was dependent on the circumstances.
-In control conditions individuals exhibiting more exploratory behaviour had also overall higher food intake during the foraging visit.
+In control conditions individuals exhibiting more exploratory behaviour had also overall higher efficiency during the foraging visit.
 Reversed pattern was observed for the experimental conditions.
 A simple reason of the reversed pattern could be that each time an individual stopped feeding to change feeder it had longer time intervals, probably associated with the need to analyse “de novo” the risk situation.
 The fact, that individuals were consistent over the time and context in their exploration suggests that this behaviour may be related to personality (Dingemanse, Kazem, Wright, & Biologiques, 2010; Dingemanse & Réale, 2005; Montiglio, Sih, Mathot, Wolf, & Dingemanse, 2015; Réale et al., 2007).
-Given that and the fact that various levels of the exploratory behaviour has apparently different fitness consequences in regard to predation, the predation pressure is likely to shape frequency of behavioural phenotypes in terms of exploration.
-Although we are not able to test this prediction currently, to encourage future studies, we highlight the role of predators is evolution of personality (Dingemanse & Réale, 2005; Exnerová, Svádová, Fučíková, Drent, & Štys, 2010; Nácarová, Veselý, & Fuchs, 2018).
+If indeed the exploratory behaviour examined here is a personality trait, and that trait has different fitness consequences in regard to predation, the predation pressure is likely to shape distribution of exploration phenotypes in the population.
+Although we are not able to test this prediction currently, to encourage future studies, we highlight the role of predators in the evolution of personality (Dingemanse & Réale, 2005; Exnerová, Svádová, Fučíková, Drent, & Štys, 2010; Nácarová, Veselý, & Fuchs, 2018).

 Risk avoidance negatively affected foraging efficiency, meaning that individuals exhibiting high risk-aversion might jeopardize their survival in terms of energy intake while individuals with low-risk aversion, although benefiting from high foraging efficiency, would be more likely to be predated.
 The fitness consequences of this trade-off are obviously condition dependent.
 If the risk-avoidance, as measured in the present study (i.e. latency to initiate foraging), was related to birds personality, the relationship between that and foraging efficiency would contribute in the selection of given behavioural phenotype in given predation risk level.
 Consistently, frequent changes and/or unpredictable level of risk predation in the environment would maintain variability in this behavioural phenotype (Smith & Blumstein, 2008).